Muslim World Book Award 2024

 08/10/2024

 The MIHE Public Lecture accompanied the presentation of the 2024 Muslim World Book Award to Professor Raihan Ismail.
 The award was sponsored by the Markfield Institute of Higher Education (MIHE), the Islamic Foundation, and Kube Publishing, and promoted through the long running journal ‘The Muslim World Book Review’.
-The public lecture developed from her award-wining book entitled: Rethinking Salafism: The Transnational Networks of Salafi Ulama in Egypt, Kuwait and Saudi Arabia.
+The public lecture developed from her award-winning book entitled: Rethinking Salafism: The Transnational Networks of Salafi Ulama in Egypt, Kuwait and Saudi Arabia.
 The book was selected by the Muslim World Book Award panel for its erudition, originality and contribution to a deeper understanding of contemporary Muslim movements.

 In the public lecture, Professor Raihan detailed the different strands of Salafi thought, most commonly bifurcated between the ‘quietist, apolitical’ strands and the ‘activist’ delineation.
 Both of these ideological directions differ with the violent Jihadist Salafi trends due to their eschewing of violence in the pursuit of social and political change.
 Nevertheless, Professor Raihan highlighted that even amongst these influential groupings, Salafi thought is nuanced with many schisms that emit multifarious manifestations of Salafism.